Nemus-Project/magpie-python/abstract.md

 packages, but they are seldom available in open-source form and are not easily accessible to a greater audience.

-XX is a framework for interacting with a novel finite difference scheme for plates under general elastic boundary conditions.
+Magpie is a framework for interacting with a novel finite difference scheme for plates under general elastic boundary conditions.
 Free, clamped, and simply supported boundary conditions are obtainable by setting stiffness coefficients to very small or large values.
 Boundary conditions are parameterised which allow